ORNL/cpp-proposals-pub/D1673/blas_interface.md

 optimize applying `accessor_conjugate` twice in a row.
 However, implementations are not required to optimize arbitrary combinations of nested `accessor_conjugate` interspersed with other nested accessors.

-The point of `ReturnElementType` is that, based on P0009R9, it may not be possible to deduce the const version of `Accessor` for use in `accessor_conjugate`.
-In general, it may not be correct or efficient to use an `Accessor` meant for a nonconst `ElementType`, with `const ElementType`.
-This is because `Accessor::reference` may be a type other than `ElementType&`.
-Thus, we cannot require that the return type have `const ElementType` as its element type, since that might not be compatible with the given `Accessor`.
-However, in some cases, like `accessor_basic`, it is possible to deduce the const version of `Accessor`.
-Regardless, users are not allowed to modify the elements of the returned `basic_mdspan`.

 --*end note]*